nahuelbrandan/nahuelbrandan.github.io/en/_posts/Article/2019-01-04-how-to-decrypt-a-text-using-frequency-analysis.md

 print(text)
 </code></pre>

-Obteniendo:
+Obtaining:

 ![]({{"/assets/img/elements_in_posts/decrypt_program2.webp"}})

-Analizando el resultado es muy posible que el signo 'Ξ' sea una 'l', por que en una palabra se repite 2 veces seguidas, y por que se usaría para las palabras 'las' 'los', 'el, 'la'.
+Analyzing the result it is very possible that the sign 'Ξ' is an 'l', because in a word it is repeated 2 times in a row, and why would it be used for the words' las' 'los',' el, 'la'.

 ![]({{"/assets/img/elements_in_posts/decrypt_program3.webp"}})

-Hacemos el reemplazo..
+We make the replacement...

 <pre><code class="language-python">
 text = text.replace('Ξ', 'l')
 </code></pre>

-Obteniendo:
+Obtaining:

 ![]({{"/assets/img/elements_in_posts/decrypt_program4.webp"}})

-Continuando de la misma forma es muy posible que:
+Continuing in the same way it is very possible that:

-*   Ω sea una 'y'
+*   Ω be a 'y'
-*   ϑ sea una 'o'
+*   ϑ be a 'o'
-*   λ sea una 's'
+*   λ be a 's'

 <pre><code class="language-python">
 text = text.replace('Ω', 'y')